The term “street team” is also used for fans who adore specific artists, bands, or causes. Kind of like groupies… but more respectable. And useful.

 Think about how you’d feel if you were part of an elite group run by your favorite author.
-A group that gave you access to that author’s newest works, where you got to enjoy a glimpse of the inner-workings of that author’s mind.
+A group that gave you access to that author’s newest works, where you got to enjoy a glimpse of the inner-workings of that author’s life and mind.

 It creates a feeling of inclusion for readers, and it lets authors put names and faces on fans instead of just thinking of them as buyers.

 Another benefit for authors is that it gives you someone to share your journey with.
 After all, writing is solitary by nature.
 It’s nice to connect with people who appreciate your work.

 In our information age, it can be hard to stand out from the all the noise.

 But author street teams can take advantage of a much more established and well-respected way of marketing – word of mouth.